-Prerequisite: Either COSC 1301, BCIS 1305 or ITSC 1301 or approval of instructor.
+Prerequisite: ITSC 1309 or COSC 1309 or approval of instructor.

 This course focuses on the analysis of existing business systems and designing computerized business systems.
 The flow of data within and through the system is emphasized.
 The student will complete case studies of selected business problems.
-Lab Fee: 20.00
+Lab Fee: \$25.00

 ITSC 1325.
-PC Maintenance and Repair.
+Personal Computer Hardware.
 (3-2-4)

 A study of current personal computer hardware including personal computer assembly, upgrading and repair, setup and configuration, and troubleshooting.
-Lab Fee: \$20.00
+Lab Fee: \$25.00